pimcore/.github/profile/README.md

 submitting bug fixes, or proposing new features, your contributions are welcome.
 Interested in contributing?

 **Bug fixes:** please create a pull request in the affected repository including a step by step description to reproduce the problem
-**Contribute features:** contact the core-team via issue or on our [Gitter channel](https://gitter.im/pimcore/pimcore) before you start developing
+**Contribute features:** contact the core-team via issue before you start developing
 **Security vulnerabilities:** please see our [security policy](https://github.com/pimcore/pimcore/security/policy)

 Please check out our [contributing guide](https://github.com/pimcore/pimcore/blob/11.x/CONTRIBUTING.md)